jdtsmith/autoftp/README.md

 ## Usage Details

 Only files are watched and uploaded.
 All files _must_ match one of the `-p` wildcard patterns (`*.py` by default), and must _not_ match any of the `-x` exclude pattern(s).
 The latter is a good way to omit entire directories, etc.  By default, files are placed in directories relative to the FTP server's working directory (typically the root of the microcontroller).

 If you need to pre-process one file type to produce another, you can use, e.g., `-s '*.suf, process` to run the script `process` on files matching `*.suf`.  `process` is called with the file as its only argument.
 This script might produce one or more _other_ output files of different types, which are picked up for transfer, if specified.
+If an uploaded file matches any of the `-k` patterns, it will be deleted after upload.
+This is useful for files which should be transfered, but don't need to be kept locally.
+Note that, since it only operates on _uploaded_ file, `-k` patterns must match files matched by the `-p` patterns to be effective.

 An example might be:

 ```
-% autoftp host.local -p '*.mpy' -s '*.py, mpy-cross'
+% autoftp host.local -p '*.mpy' -s '*.py, mpy-cross' -k '*.mpy'
 ```

 which would auto-compile `.py` files into `.mpy` files and upload them.